blackjetrock/simpleapt/README.md

 # simpleapt
-Converts DXF drawings to APT which can then be converted to gcode using apt360
+Converts parts described in a simpleapt language to APT which can then be converted to gcode using apt360